danleech-defra/draw-polygon/docs/README.md

-## Prototype draw a shape on a map
+# Draw a shape on a map prototype

 For research and testing only